 Global Invasive Species Database The Global Invasive Species Database (GISD) aims to increase awareness about invasive alien species and to facilitate effective prevention and management activities.
 It is managed by the Invasive Species Specialist Group (ISSG) of the SSC- Species Survival Commission of the IUCN -International Union for Conservation of Nature.
 The GISD was developed as part of the global initiative on invasive species led by the Global Invasive Species Programme GISP and was/is supported through partnerships with the National Biological Information Infrastructure (NBII), Manaaki Whenua-Landcare Research and the University of Auckland.
 The GISD focuses on invasive alien species that threaten native biodiversity and natural ecosystems and covers all taxonomic groups from micro-organisms to animals and plants in all ecosystems.
-As the database is continually being populated with species information, please check back on a regular basis for updates.
+Species information is either supplied by or reviewed by expert contributors from around the world.

 Join | SCCorps Please click here for the most recent SCC opportunities.Exciting, challenging, rewarding – there is no one word to describe participating in SCC.
 You’ll learn, but it will take sweat.
 You’ll complete great service projects, but it won’t always be easy.
 Current Positions AmeriCorps Conservation Crew Individual Placement Youth Leadership © 2014 Southwest Conservation Corps / Site Map / Staff Only / Staff Employment Tucson green web design by Creative Slice / admin